-At least the following hazards need to be considered as possible initiating events in developing both national and regional electricity crisis scenarios:
+At least the following hazards1 need to be considered as possible initiating events in developing both national and regional electricity crisis scenarios:

 - 1) rare and extreme natural hazards:

 - a) flooding;

 - b) drought and associated water shortage

 - c) extreme weather (incl. storms, extreme winds, ice storms, snowfall, heavy precipitation, hurricanes, cold spells, heat waves);

 - d) forest fire;

 - e) seismic and volcanic activities;

 - f) infectious threats, incl. pandemic;

 - g) space weather hazards;

 - 2) accidental hazards going beyond the N-1 security criterion, and exceptional contingencies:

 - a) simultaneous failure of multiple grid elements;

 - b) accidental (unintended) violation of N-1 criterion due to human error:

 - i) error during operation;

 - ii) failure or omission during the maintenance;

 - iii) substandard quality of a series of manufactured grid elements.

 - 3) consequential hazards including consequences of malicious attacks and of fuel shortages:

 - a) malicious attacks:

 - i) terrorism / sabotage;

 - ii) cyberattack;

 - iii) manipulation of the market.

 - b) disruption of fuel supply for electricity generation;

 - c) not electricity-related industrial accident (e.g. chemical spill, collapse, explosion, gas leak, radiation, transport disruption);

 - d) not electricity-related critical infrastructure disruption (incl. water & food supply, garbage & sewage collection, fuel supply excl. fuels for electricity generation, telecommunications);

-- e) electricity market failure with significant impact in SoS (e.g. speculation or failure of one or more stakeholders to meet its/their obligations);
+- e) electricity market failure with significant impact in security of supply (e.g. speculation or failure of one or more stakeholders to meet its/their obligations);

 - f) nuclear / radiological accident.

-Note: It is expected, that for many Member States and TSOs some of the above hazards will not be relevant, while some other will be relevant, but not to an electricity crisis scenario.
+Note: It is expected that, for many Member States and TSOs, some of the above hazards will not be relevant, while, for some others, they will be relevant, but not regarding an electricity crisis scenario.
 The list given above is meant to help Member States and TSOs only as a checklist against which the electricity crisis scenario candidates and regional electricity crisis scenarios should be checked for completeness of coverage.
-It is not required (nor expected) for any TSO to produce a list of electricity crisis scenario candidates that would cover all of the above, but it should be consistent with National Risk Evaluations.

-&lt;sup>2 The list of hazards is adapted from Commission Staff Working Document: Overview of Natural and Man-made Disaster Risks the European Union may face, Brussels, 23.5.2017, SWD(2017) 176 final.
+1 The list of hazards is adapted from Commission Staff Working Document: Overview of Natural and Manmade Disaster Risks the European Union may face, Brussels, 23.5.2017, SWD(2017) 176 final.